shangjie-li/mvmm/README.md

 ## Evaluation
  - Run the command below to evaluate
    ```
-   # Run on the dataset
+   # Run on the testing dataset
    python test.py --ckpt=path_to_your_ckpt

-   # Run on the dataset and display
+   # Run on the testing dataset and display
    python test.py --ckpt=path_to_your_ckpt --display
    ```